 Located on the corner of Chestnut Street and Avenue C, Bruce is arguably the most character-rich hall within Housing.
 A hall that houses residents of all classifications and majors, the only thing traditional about Bruce is its architecture.
 Built in 1946, Bruce is the oldest residence hall on-campus and boasts a history that includes a handful of famous ex-residents, such as Norah Jones and Don Henley.

 Due to its close proximity to the Music Building, Bruce is home to the Music and Jazz Living Learning Community and cultivates a creative environment for all its residents.
-It is also home to the Jazz Studies and Music REAL Communities.

 Why we love this hall!